 Grade Point

-Grade Definition Equivalent
+Definition Equivalent

-A+ 90 - 100% 4.00
+90 - 100% 4.00

-Α 80 - 89% 3.75
+80 - 89% 3.75

-В 70 - 79% 3.00
+70 - 79% 3.00

-С 60 - 69% 2.00
+60 - 69% 2.00

-R (Repeat) 59% or below 0.00
+59% or below 0.00

-CR (Credit) Credit for diploma requirements has been
+Credit for diploma requirements has been awarded.

-, awarded.

-S Satisfactory achievement in field placement
+Satisfactory achievement in field placement

 or non-graded subject areas.

-U Unsatisfactory achievement in field
+Unsatisfactory achievement in field

 placement or non-graded subject areas.

-X A temporary grade.
+A temporary grade.
 This is used in limited

 situations with extenuating circumstances

 giving a student additional time to complete

 the requirements for a course (see Policies &

 Procedures Manual - Deferred Grades and

 Make-up).

-NR Grade not reported to Registrar's office.
-This

-is used to facilitate transcript preparation

-when, for extenuating circumstances, it has

-not been possible for the faculty member to

-report grades.
+90 - 100% 80 - 89% 70 - 79% 60 - 69% 59% or below Credit for diploma requirements has been awarded.
+Satisfactory achievement in field placement or non-graded subject areas.
+Unsatisfactory achievement in field placement or non-graded subject areas.
+A temporary grade.
+This is used in limited situations with extenuating circumstances giving a student additional time to complete the requirements for a course (see Policies & Procedures Manual - Deferred Grades and

-COURSE NAME
+COURSE NAME CODE

-CODE